Complication rate for hip/knee replacement patients

 Comparing individual hospital rates to the national rate

-For more detail on how the hip/knee complication rates are calculated, please refer to QualityNet – complication measures - Opens in a new window Exit Disclaimer - Opens in a new window.
+For more detail on how the hip/knee replacement complication rates are calculated, please refer to QualityNet – complication measures - Opens in a new window Exit Disclaimer - Opens in a new window.
 For other questions regarding hip/knee complication measures, please email firstname.lastname@example.orgExit Disclaimer - Opens in a new window